Testimonials vs Reviews: Dominate the Feedback Landscape!

 Recommendations are about the WHY

 Recommendations are requested from a buyer who mirrors your ideal customer in every way and has experienced a transformation.
+A letter of recommendation is structured to highlight specific qualifications and experiences, including essential elements like the signature and letterhead.
 This person isn’t a celebrity, but they are the spitting image of your ideal customer and their life experience.

 These days people ask for recommendations on Facebook.
 Here’s an example from my local community.
 In this Facebook group, people primarily ask and give recommendations for small businesses.